 The 6 Best Vibrating Bassinets

 This wiki has been updated 23 times since it was first published in March of 2018.
 After spending nine months in the womb, many newborns like a little bit of soothing motion to help them fall into a peaceful sleep.
 A vibrating bassinet offers gentle movement that can do the trick, and some can also play soft music and calming white noise.
 You can rest assured the selections featured here are certified to meet all the proper standards for safety and quality.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes